Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Bessent's selection wasn't surprising; he had been among the names floated for the treasury secretary role.
 At an October Detroit Economic Club event, Trump called Bessent "one of the top analysts on Wall Street."

 Bessent told Bloomberg in August that he views tariffs as a “one time price adjustment” and “not inflationary,” and tariffs imposed during a second Trump administration would be directed primarily at China.
-And he wrote in a Fox News op-ed this week that tariffs are “a useful tool for achieving the president’s foreign policy objectives.
-Whether it is getting allies to spend more on their own defense, opening foreign markets to U.S. exports, securing cooperation on ending illegal immigration and interdicting fentanyl trafficking, or deterring military aggression, tariffs can play a central role.”
+And he wrote in a Fox News op-ed this week that tariffs are “a useful tool for achieving the president’s foreign policy objectives," such as encouraging allies to spend more on defense or deterring military aggression.

-Bessent told Fox News earlier this month when asked if tariffs would pay for Trump’s large scale deportation operation that he had been working on a plan for what he called “financial deportations,” explaining he would restrict the flow of remittances to migrants’ home countries.

 Bessent has also floated ideas for how the Trump administration could put pressure on Federal Reserve Chair Jerome Powell, whose term expires in May 2026.
 Last month, Bessent suggested Trump could name a replacement chair early, and let that person function as a “shadow” chair, with the goal of essentially sidelining Powell.